cardinal9999/CryptoQuail-Translations/README.md

 + CryptoQuail encryption generates short ciphertexts, while some block ciphers generate ciphertexts way longer than the plaintext.
 + CryptoQuail has most of the cryptography utils you need.
 + You don't have to type lots of code to run a function in one of the modules.
++ CryptoQuail ciphertexts are completely different when only one character of the key is changed.
+This is called the avalanche effect.

 - Warning: If you encrypt a message with one programming language, you cannot decrypt it with another translation of CryptoQuail.
 ```